 Financial elder abuse is reaching epidemic levels just in time for the Baby Boomer generation to reach retirement age.
 In order to protect yourselves and the seniors in your life, please consider reviewing your existing financial/estate planning strategies.
 Be sure to create a clearly defined plan, and then have conversations so that all family members know about and understand your intentions.
 The most important thing a senior can do is to PLAN and properly PREPARE for their future dependence with a trusted community of advisors.

-IF YOU EXPECT ELDER ABUSE OF ANY KIND, please contact Minnesota’s Adult Abuse Reporting Center at 1-844-880-1574.
+IF YOU EXPECT ELDER ABUSE OF ANY KIND, please contact Minnesota’s Adult Abuse Reporting Center (MAARC) at 1-844-880-1574.
 For more information, visit the National Center on Elder Abuse website at https://ncea.acl.gov/.